 As well as using your profits to buy stocks and shares in a different company, investing in currencies can be a good way to make your money go further.
 The foreign exchange market can be very profitable if you can dedicate the time and energy to making it work for you.
-A less time-consuming option is to invest in a cryptocurrency like bitcoin, using one of the fully automated sites listed here.
-These allow you to monitor the bitcoin market 24/7 and trade successfully using super-fast algorithms even when you’re sleeping or getting on with other work.

 There are many ways to reinvest in your own business, above and beyond the money you need to spend on running costs and fixed overheads.
 Reinvesting can help your business to grow and expand, which is essential if your success is going to be sustainable.
 Even if you’re making a regular profit now, no business can afford to stand still, so it’s important to always look for ways you can expand or move into new areas.